If you want to know how to become a better writer, start by looking for the obvious flaws that can weaken a text.

 Writers get a lot of advice.

-I agree that you should read a lot, write every day and try different writing styles.
+All good advice.
+I agree that you should read a lot, practice writing every day, try different writing styles, and learn.

 But if you can learn to read your writing with an analytical eye and spot the seven issues I have noted above, you will improve your writing in no time at all.

-If you are new to writing, using free tools can be a big help in finding ways to develop your skills.
+If you are new to writing, using free online writing tools can be a big help in finding ways to develop your skills.

-Once you’ve learned to recognise your weaknesses or bad writing habits, you will know exactly how to remedy them.
+Once you’ve learned to recognize your weaknesses or bad writing habits, you will know how to become a better writer in no time at all.

-All it takes is a little bit of practice and developing new habits that will make you a better writer.
+All it takes is the motivation to write, a little bit of practice, and developing new habits that will help you improve.